 This is one of our feature projects to commemorate the Heiwa Garden’s 10th anniversary.

 Heiwa Garden was conceived by Mearnie Summers in 2003 when she heard Rose Murakami’s talk about her family’s story at the SS Historical Society meeting.
 She spearheaded the creation of a Garden of Unity and Reconciliation with her partner Caffyn Kelly.
-The Society was formed in 2004, and the rest is history!
+The Society was formed in 2004, fundraising began, and the phase one of Heiwa Garden was completed in 2009 !

 Mearnie was a remarkable person; an activist of gender inequality and LGBT rights, and a pioneer, teacher, and athlete.
 Sadly, she passed away in 2017.
 We would like to build a small rock garden in Heiwa Garden to commemorate her passion and keep her legacy alive.